komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 ERROR: cannot open lasreaderlas with file name 'xxx\PUNKTSKY_1km_6116_483.laz'
 Error: LASlib internal error.
 See message above."

 The geographic information is stored as epgs code within the laz files (which is expected since las v.1.3 is used) however 6 tiles do not contain geographic information, but linking them to epgs:25832 (ETR89 UTM 32 N based on the GRS80 spheroid) gives the correct geographic location.
 The datasets were largely extracted with PDAL 1.3.0.
-Main issue is that during the extraction of the minimum GPS time (converted into day-month-year) still contains datasets from 2006/2007 ALS campaign (the minimum GPS time identifies 11720 tile).
-(TODO: needs to be checked what are this points e.g. only water point and ground points or also vegetation points , whether this are not re-mesured tiles etc.)
+Main issue with the dataset is that the minimum GPS time (converted into day-month-year) shows that it contains LiDAR data from the (previous) 2006/2007 ALS campaign (in the case of 11720 tiles).
+(TODO: needs to be checked how this points located within the 1 km x 1 km area e.g. only water point and ground points or also vegetation points, whether these tiles are not re-measured tiles etc.)

 Oldest            |  Most recent :-------------------------:|:-------------------------:
 ![](figures/GST_2014_oldest_gpstime.png)  |  ![](figures/GST_2014_recent_gpstime.png)
 ![](figures/GST_2014_histo_oldest_plot.png)  |  ![](figures/GST_2014_histo_recent_plot.png)

-The dataset is a discrete return LiDAR data where 5 returns were recorded.
-The estimated mean point density calculated for all returns is 8 pt/m2.
+The dataset is a discrete-return LiDAR data with 4-5 recorded returns.
+The estimated mean point density calculated for all returns is 8 pt/$m^2$.

 Point density map           |  Point density histogram :-------------------------:|:-------------------------: